basudasgupta/basudasgupta.github.io/_pages/opportunities.md

 * B. A. Barres, on “How to Pick a Graduate Advisor“

-Although addressed to neuroscience graduate students the advice is remarkably portable (lab rotations  &rarr; projects, NIH  &rarr; national/international grant giving agency, etc.)
+Although addressed to neuroscience graduate students the advice is remarkably portable (lab rotations  &rarr; projects, NIH  &rarr; national or international grant giving agency, etc.)